 Themes of social isolation, heartbreak, and the emotional impact of disability.

 A high schooler who feels like an outsider or who is beginning to realize that the 'popular' crowd might not be as kind as they appear.
-It’s perfect for the teen who enjoys historical settings but wants emotional depth regarding identity and disability.
+It's perfect for the teen who enjoys historical settings and stories with emotional depth.

 As Regency romances, these stories contain 'sensual' scenes common to the genre.
 Parents should preview for romantic intensity.
 The book can be read cold if the teen is already a reader of YA or adult historical fiction.
-A parent might notice their child feeling pressured to date someone 'perfect' for their social image, or perhaps a child expressing insecurity about a physical trait that makes them feel 'less than.'
+A parent might notice their child feeling pressured to date someone 'perfect' for their social image, or perhaps a child expressing insecurity about conforming to societal beauty standards.

 Younger teens will focus on the 'secret identity' and 'mean girl/boy' social dynamics.
 Older teens will appreciate the nuances of the gaslighting and manipulation practiced by the villains.

-Unlike many romances that prize physical perfection, Balogh centers a protagonist with a permanent physical disability and treats his vulnerability as a strength rather than a curse to be cured.
+Unlike many romances that prize physical perfection, Balogh centers a protagonist with a permanent physical disability and treats his vulnerability as a strength. ```

 This anthology contains two interconnected Regency stories.
 Dark Angel follows Jennifer Winwood as she realizes her seemingly perfect fiancé is a manipulator, while the 'notorious' Earl of Thornhill proves to be her true ally.
 Lord Carew's Bride focuses on Jennifer's cousin Samantha, who finds love with Hartley Wade, a man she believes is a simple gardener with a physical disability, only to discover he is a wealthy peer hiding from a judgmental society.